Transfer Pricing in Panama

-Panamanian legislation on transfer pricing provides for those taxpayers obliged to file a transfer pricing return or report and a technical study with information on the taxpayer and, if applicable, on the business group to which the taxpayer belongs.
+The Panamanian legislation on Transfer Pricing provides for those taxpayers obliged to file a Transfer Pricing Report and a technical study with information from the taxpayer and, if applicable, from the business group to which the taxpayer belongs.

-Likewise, as from 2019 the presentation of the Country by Country Report or CbC Report has been regulated.
+Likewise, as of 2019, the presentation of the Country-by-Country Report or CbC Report has been regulated.

-According to Article 762-I of the Tax Code, taxpayers who carry out transactions with related parties must file a transfer pricing report annually.
+According to article 762-I of the Tax Code, taxpayers that carry out transactions with related parties must file a transfer pricing report on an annual basis.

-This must be submitted within six months following the closing date of the tax period, on Form N°930.
+This must be filed within six months following the closing date of the fiscal period, by means of Form No. 930.

-According to Article 762-J of the Tax Code, as well as Article 11 of Executive Decree N°390 of 2016, the persons who are obliged to present the above mentioned declaration or report must have a transfer pricing study, in order to verify the valuation analysis of the transactions between related parties.
+According to Article 762-J of the Tax Code, as well as Article 11 of Executive Decree N°390 of 2016, persons required to file the aforementioned affidavit or report must have a Transfer Pricing study, in order to be able to verify the valuation analysis of related party transactions.

-This report, which could be called “Local Report”, since it is focused on specific taxpayer documentation and follows the guidelines set forth in Action 13 of the BEPS, must only be submitted upon request of the Dirección General de Impuesto (DGI).
+This report, which could be called a “Local File“, as it is focused on taxpayer-specific documentation and follows the guidelines outlined in BEPS Action 13, should only be filed at the request of the Directorate General of Taxes (DGI).

 The term for this will be 45 days, counted from the notification of the requirement.

-Likewise, in the case of those taxpayers that are part of a business group and carry out economic activity among themselves, information must be submitted with respect to the group, such as a general description of the organizational, legal and operational structure of the group, among others.
+Likewise, in the case of those taxpayers that are part of a business group and carry out economic activity among themselves, information must be submitted regarding the group, such as a general description of the organizational, legal and operational structure of the group, among others.

-This is also in accordance with the guidelines of the above mentioned action regarding the “Master Report”.
+This is also in accordance with the guidelines of the aforementioned action for the “Master File“.

-Executive Decree No. 43 of 2019 establishes the regulatory framework for country-by-country reporting.
-According to Article 2 of the Decree mentioned above, they will be obliged to submit this report:
+Executive Decree No. 43 of 2019 establishes the regulatory framework for the Country-by-Country Report.

-The Ultimate Head Office of a multinational group whose consolidated income in a fiscal period is greater than 750,000,000 euros or its equivalent in balboas, provided that it resides for tax purposes in Panama.
+- The Ultimate Parent Company of a multinational group whose consolidated income in a fiscal period exceeds 750,000,000 euros or its equivalent in balboas, provided that it is fiscally resident in Panama.

-The information to be reported includes income, profit or loss before taxes, income tax paid and accrued, declared capital, intangible assets, identification of each member entity, among others; with respect to the jurisdictions in which the multinational group operates.
+The information to be reported includes income, pre-tax profit or loss, income tax paid and accrued, declared capital, intangible assets, identification of each member entity, among others, regarding the jurisdictions in which the multinational group operates.

-The referred report must be submitted within 12 months following the closing date of the corresponding tax period and will be delivered in “XML Schema” format, according to DGI regulations.
+The aforementioned report must be filed within 12 months following the closing date of the corresponding fiscal period and will be delivered in “XML Schema” format, according to DGI regulations.

-According to Article 762-I, of the Tax Code, the failure to file the transfer pricing statement referred to in said article entails a penalty amounting to 1% over the total gross amount of the transactions with related parties, with a maximum limit of B/.
+According to article 762-I, of the Tax Code, the failure to file the Transfer Pricing Affidavit referred to in said article entails a penalty of 1% of the total gross amount of the transactions with related parties, with a maximum limit of B/.
 1,000,000.

-With respect to the lack of transfer pricing studies, the law does not establish a specific fine or penalty for this infraction; however, a penalty may be imposed in accordance with the provisions of Article 756 of the aforementioned Code, with respect to the failure to submit documentation related to the application of the tax or to do so after the deadline.
+Regarding the lack of Transfer Pricing study, the regulation does not quote a specific fine or sanction for this infraction.
+Nevertheless, it may be sanctioned according to the provisions of article 756 of the mentioned Code, regarding the failure to deliver documentation related to the application of the tax or to elaborate it out of the term.

-According to the third paragraph of Article 762-D, of the Tax Code, the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations approved by the OECD Council are considered as an interpretative criterion.
+According to the third paragraph of article 762-D of the Tax Code, the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations approved by the OECD Council are considered as interpretative criteria.